Sea Towaki

-Sea Towaki (永久輝 せあ, born 8 August) is a Japanese actress and a Takarazuka Revue otokoyaku (男役, "male role").
+Sea Towaki (永久輝 せあ, Towaki Sea) is a Japanese actress and a Takarazuka Revue otokoyaku (男役, "male role").
 She is a current leading actress of the Flower Troupe ("Top Star").

 Career

 In 2009, she entered Takarazuka Music School as part of the 97th class.
 In 2011, debuted in Star Troupe's performance "Nova Bossa Nova / A Second Fortuitous Meeting" and was later assigned to the Snow Troupe.
 She graduated 6th in her class.

 In 2013, Towaki was featured in NEW GENERATION III.
 In 2015, had her first lead role in a newcomer performance (新人公演) "Lupin III" as Arsene Lupin.
 She was the first otokoyaku from 97th class to have a lead role.
 In 2019, had her first main stage lead in a Bow Hall performance "PR×PRince".
 Same year, she was transferred to Flower Troupe, and became the spokesperson and image model for VISA after Rio Asumi's retirement.

 In 2022, had her first lead role in the Flower Troupe with the performance "Paris in the Winter Fog".

 On May 27, 2024, she became a Flower Troupe Top Star with her Top Combi partner Top musumeyaku (娘役, "young female role") Misaki Hoshizora.
 She is the first Top Star from 97th class.
 Their first performance as leading actresses will be "Don Juan" in July 2024 (in 2016 production of Don Juan, she played Raphael).